fall inside a hole

 The sides of the station are nicely decorated with a printed cardboard insert.
 The front of the station has a destination board that can be rotated between different cities.
 The rear has a time board with rotating arrivals.

 This is the only panel station system item released for Tomy Train, and one of very few panel station standard items to ever be exported.
 Under the roof is the battery compartment.
 The sliding lever in the compartment is the speed adjustment for the acoustic record player inside.
+The G2 mark on the bottom of the roof means this example was produced in July 1992.

 The first button plays a reminder to have your tickets ready.
 The middle button in the top row is an all aboard call.
 The top right button is a reminder to stand clear of the doors.
 The bottom left button drops the track stopper and says the train is now leaving, and the bottom middle button raises the stopper and says the next train is arriving.
 The final button says fast train approaching.
-It is neat to have the English and Japanese versions of these stations and really like the electromechanical nature of this station's operation versus the Sound Play Station and other electronic talking stations.
+It is neat to have the English and Japanese versions of these stations and I really like the electromechanical nature of this station's operation versus the Sound Play Station and other electronic talking stations.
 You can hear the crackles of the little plastic record after the announcement has played.

 1319 Automatic Stop/Start Station (1990)